This fact sheet was updated on April 26, 2018, to reflect newly published data.

 - CMS NHEA estimates drug spending (excluding nonretail) as a percentage of total national health expenditures.7

-- IQVIA estimates net drug spending as a percentage of health care spending, including OTC products that do not require a prescription.8
+- IQVIA estimates net drug spending (retail and nonretail) as a percentage of health care spending, including OTC products that do not require a prescription.8

 Organizations use different denominators to describe health care expenditures